We’ve all experienced it: the crushing weight of trying to drag yourself through a workday when you just haven’t had enough sleep the night before.

 If you work in an office, feeling drowsy might make you slump down in your seat.
 Over time, poor posture can lead to headaches, back pain, and disrupted digestion.

-In other settings, since daytime fatigue affects your ability to react to hazards at a moment’s notice, it could be a matter of life or death.
+In some settings, since daytime fatigue affects your ability to react to hazards at a moment’s notice, it could be a matter of life or death.
 If you didn’t sleep well, don’t get behind the wheel or operate heavy machinery.

 How to sleep better